NingZhang-Git/NZ_website/index.md

 # <center> <b>Ning Zhang</b> </center>
 <!-- ### <center>Welcom to my personal webpage!</center> -->
 ## **About Me**
 I am a DPhil in the statistics department at the University of Oxford (Computational Discovery CDT), and my supervisors are Prof.Mihai Cucuringu and Prof.Xiaowen Dong.
-Prior to that, I received my MASc in Electrical and Computer Engineering from the University of British Columbia in 2022, and BSc in Physics from Nankai University in 2019.
+Prior to that, I received my MASc in Electrical and Computer Engineering from the University of British Columbia, and BSc in Physics from Nankai University.
 [[Curriculum Vitae]](assets/NingZhang_CV.pdf)\
 **Contact**: ning.zhang[at]stats[dot]ox[dot]ac[dot]uk
 <br/>
 <br/>
 ## **Research**
 My research interest lies in the intersection of statistics and computation.
-Currently, I am focusing on better understanding computational tasks on graphs using tools such as statistics, spectral method, optimization, etc. My research involves proposing data-driven algorithms together with mathematical proofs, and at the same time, I seek to understand the nature of the problems/algorithms through the lens of those proofs.
+Currently, I am focusing on better understanding computational tasks on graphs using tools such as probability theory, statistics, spectral methods, optimization, etc. My research involves proposing data-driven algorithms together with mathematical proofs, and at the same time, I seek to understand the nature of the problems and algorithms through the lens of those proofs.
 I am excited to see the transformation of ideas across different research fields.
 <br/>
 <br/>